three29/t29-rn-cli/README.md

 To generate a new Container or Screen you can use the following generator commands:

-- `t29-rn g container TestScreen` - Will create a `TestScreen.js` and also a `Styles/TestScreenStyle.js`.
+- `t29-rn create container TestScreen` - Will create a `TestScreen.js` and also a `Styles/TestScreenStyle.js`.

 ### Navigation